Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 Remember, your cruise ship could be the size of a small city with a similar population.
 You will find all sorts of characters and personalities amongst the passengers and crew and all kinds of hazards on board.

-With this in mind and without putting a dampener on your good time, you need to be mindful of your personal safety.
+With this in mind and without putting a dampener on your good time, you must be mindful of your personal safety.

 Drink Alcohol Responsibly.

-Alcohol is one of the most significant contributing factors to personal safety incidents on cruises.
+Alcohol is a significant contributing factor to personal safety incidents on cruises.
 Cruises and booze tend to go hand in hand, but you need to keep it in check.

 Drinking too much can make you an easy mark and leave you open for accident or injury.